Tree Pruning

 Crown Thinning

-Crown thinning involves the selective removal of branches or limbs within the canopy, which improves crown density.
+Crown thinning is a professional tree pruning technique that involves the selective removal of smaller branches or limbs within the canopy to improve crown structure and density.

 Crown Lift or Raise

-Crown lifting or raising is the selective removal of a tree's lower branches or limbs to gain clearance.
+Crown lifting, also known as crown raising, is the selective removal of a tree’s lower branches or limbs to increase clearance for pedestrians, vehicles, buildings, or views.

 Crown Reduction